emosheeep/lockfile-conflicts/README.md

 And then commit the changes made by the command.
 After installed, a custom merge driver will be defined and applied to merge certain files.

-## Uses with other tool
+## Use with git hook

 In order to execute custom scripts automatically at proper time, we need to inject some shell script to git hooks, **which may cause conflicts with other git hook tools**, e.g. _husky, simple-git-hooks_ and so on.

-In this case, you can place install script of lockfile-conflicts right after theirs.
+In this case, you can place install script right after theirs.
 For an example:

 ```json
 {